Irreversible Tax Decisions

 Frequently Asked Questions

-Tax planning is most flexible in the early years of retirement before required distributions begin, when income is lower and more controllable.
+Tax planning is usually most flexible in the early years of retirement before required distributions begin, when income may be lower and more controllable.
+These years can create opportunities for Roth conversions, bracket management, and planned withdrawals.

-Minimizing taxes annually often defers income into future years where it is larger, forced, and taxed at higher effective rates, increasing total lifetime tax burden.
+Minimizing taxes annually often defers income into future years where it may be larger, forced, and taxed at higher effective rates.
+A lower tax bill today can create a more expensive tax structure later.

 Closing Distinction